 A hearty lunch will keep you going through the day, and in the evening we'll take you to the village pub for dinner before an evening around the bonfire (weather permitting).
 Basic accommodation, and Sunday breakfast will be provided before joinery and finishing touches to the woodwork.
 Refuel, a hands on lesson in in seat weaving using natural hemp, and we're done.

 All tools and materials are included.
-Basic accommodation can also be provided.
 On Saturday lunch is provided and we normally eat at the pub for dinner, or bring your own barbecue food.
+Accommodation is provided for Saturday night.
 On Sunday breakfast and lunch are provided.
 We typically provide seasonal food to your dietary requirements.

 Really comprehensive and immersive course.